aa29zzjj/Project-2-Client-Server/README.md

 ### Due: Friday October 8, 2021,11:59pm

+:checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
+This single pdf will contain your responses to the questions marked with a checkered flag.
+It is important that you ***clearly label*** each answer with the project part number and that you provide your name and email address at the top of the .pdf.

 ### Learning Objectives:

 Our **first objective** is for you to be able to work with client side and server side UDP and TCP sockets.

 Our **second objective** is to understand the differences (at the programming level) between the TCP and UDP protocols.

 Our **third objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC).
 We do this by asking that you use a proxy design and hide communication code and keep it separate from your application code.
 And, our **fourth objective** is to expose you to some of the mechanics behind RSA digital signatures.

 There are five separate and distinct tasks in Project 2.

-For each project task, software documentation is required.
-The software that you write (Java files and so on) must contain comments that describe what each significant piece of code is intended to accomplish.
+When you are asked to submit Java code (on the single pdf) software documentation is required.
 Points will be deducted if code is not well documented.
 Each significant block of code will contain a comment describing what the block of code is being used for.

-The General Course Rubric (on Canvas) will be applied to a subset of these five tasks.
+See the General Course Rubric (on Canvas).
+It will be applied to a subset of these five tasks.

 In all of what follows, we are concerned with designing servers to handle one client at a time.
 We are not exploring the important issues surrounding multiple, simultaneous visitors.
 If you write a multi-threaded server to handle several visitors at once, that is great but is not required.
 It gains no additional credit.